History

 Why don’t you start a humane society?

-As the dog and cat rescues continued and increased, the board realized a permanent shelter was needed.
-Amberwood Kennels on Loop Road became available for sale in October 1979, and the board turned its efforts to fundraising and arranging financing.
-They finalized the $175,000 purchase on March 15, 1980.
-The shelter officially opened on June 1 that year under the new name Evergreen Doe Humane Society, a name chosen to honor two major donors, Evergreen Helicopters of McMinnville and the Marguerite Doe Foundation of Santa Barbara, California.
+As more dogs and cats needed help, the Board of Directors realized a permanent shelter was needed.
+In October 1979, Amberwood Kennels on Loop Road went up for sale, and the board focused on fundraising and financing.
+They finalized the $175,000 purchase on March 15, 1980, and the doors officially opened on June 2, 1980.
+It opened as “Evergreen Doe Humane Society”, honoring two major donors: Evergreen Helicopters of McMinnville and the Marguerite Doe Foundation of Santa Barbara, CA.